Last Updated March, 2022

 There are about 30 major hot spring areas in the state.
 But one of the best and most scenic is the Strawberry Park Hot Springs located outside the ski resort town of Steamboat Springs.
 Strawberry Park is the perfect place to relax after a day of skiing or snowmobiling as you lower yourself down into the warm waters as they gather in rock pools along a streambed.
 The visit becomes magical as fresh snow begins to fall, melting instantly on your hot skin.

-A visit to Steamboat and the Strawberry Park Hot Springs makes a perfect long weekend getaway.
+A visit to Steamboat and the Strawberry Park Hot Springs makes a perfect long weekend getaway or a bachelorette party trip.
 Popular activities in the area include downhill or cross-country skiing and snowmobiling.
 And then spending a day at Strawberry Park soaking in the water and getting a massage.

 The hot springs are most popular in the late afternoons when both day and evening visitors overlap.
 Children are welcome during the day, but in the afternoons and evenings, admission is reserved only for adults.